IP-2025/waves-of-the-fallen/backend/README.md

 ## Testing
 - the tests use testcontainers and jest
+- to run the tests you need to set up the prisma client
+- for that run: `npx prisma generate`
 - to run the tests run `npm test`
 - to interact with the database in your tests (writing, reading) do something like this:
 ```typescript